JonteFerm/Shaman/README.md

-Anax-base
+Shaman-base
 ==================

 A boilerplate for smaller websites or webbapplications using PHP.

-Built by Mikael Roos
+Built by Jonathan Ferm

 License
 ------------------